gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 python drag_drop_uploader.py
 ```

-### Normal Mode (Full Window)
+### Normal Mode (Full Window - 900x600)

 A window will appear:
-1. Wait for "Ready - Drop APK file here" status
+1. Wait for both hosts to initialize (shows connection status for Gofile and Buzzheavier)
 2. Drag and drop an APK file onto the drop zone
-3. Watch the activity log as it:
+3. Watch both activity logs simultaneously as each host:
    - Parses the APK filename
    - Finds or creates the parent folder
    - Creates the version folder
    - Uploads the file (shows speed in MB/s and Mbps)
-   - Makes the folder public
+   - Makes the folder public (Gofile) or generates direct link (Buzzheavier)
-   - Retrieves the public link
+   - Displays the public link
-4. The public link appears in the text box and is automatically copied to clipboard
+4. Both public links appear in separate text boxes as each host completes
+5. Status indicators show: ⏳ (uploading), 🟢 (success), or 🔴 (failure) for each host
-5. Click "Copy" to copy again or "Open" to open in browser
+6. Use "Copy" to copy a link, "Open" to open in browser, or "Retry" to retry a failed upload

-### Mini Mode (Always on Top)
+### Mini Mode (Always on Top - 200x320)

 1. Check the **"Mini Mode (Always on Top)"** checkbox
-2. Window shrinks to a compact 300x180 size
+2. Window shrinks to a compact stacked layout
 3. Window stays on top of all other windows
 4. Shows:
    - Drop zone with folder icon
    - Status indicator
-   - Copy Link button
+   - Both host links stacked vertically
+   - Copy/Open/Retry buttons for each host
    - Normal checkbox (to return to full mode)
 5. Perfect for keeping on your desktop while working